enkidevs/curriculum/typescript/introduction/tsc-interfaces-classes/tsc-classes-intro.md

 Classes represent the building blocks of the style of programming called *object-oriented (class-based) programming*, or OOP[1].

-The idea behind it is to organize sections of the code into definitions of entities that exist in your program (an "Animal", a "GamePlayer", a "User", etc).
+The idea behind it is to organize related values and behaviors into definitions of entities that exist in your program (an "Animal", a "GamePlayer", a "User", etc).
 Then you can use these definitions, called classes, to *create (or instantiate)* those entities wherever you'd like.
 These instances of classes are called objects.

 To define a class, TypeScript gives us the `class` keyword.
 To create an instance of that class we can use the `new` keyword.
 Let's look at an example: